 Labuan is a small set of islands off the coast of Borneo and is considered a federal territory of Malaysia.
-Labuan is considered an offshore jurisdiction due to its favorable tax structures for nonresidents and has become one of the preferred jurisdictions in Asia for offshore company formation since the Malaysian government made it into an international offshore financial centre with the passing of legislation in 1989.
+Labuan is considered an tax haven due to its favorable tax structures for nonresidents and has become one of the preferred jurisdictions in Asia for offshore company formation since the Malaysian government made it into an international offshore financial centre with the passing of legislation in 1989.

 Labuan offers offshore investors a number of practical advantages, friendly offshore incorporation laws, and very attractive tax benefits.
 It is also a highly reputable jurisdiction which is fully compliant with international standards.
 In addition, its location is ideal for giving business owners access to both Middle Eastern and Asian markets.

 It is also a beautiful place to live or visit, with a pleasant climate throughout the year.
 It is easy to obtain work visas, affordable, and very welcoming to foreign investors.
 All in all, it is an ideal jurisdiction for entrepreneurs and investors who would like to form a tax-efficient company in an offshore tax haven.

 Labuan, officially called the “Federal Territory of Labuan”, is primarily made up of Labuan Island itself along with 6 smaller islands.
 It has a total land area of about 92 square kilometres and is located just 8 kilometres off the coast of Borneo in South East Asia.

 Although Borneo is its nearest neighbor; since 1984, it has officially been an autonomous “federal territory” of Malaysia, which is similar to an independent state.
 It is well connected to Malaysia by plane and ferry, and there are also ferries directly to Brunei.